Installing Booked Scheduler

 - Important!
 Booked will not work if PHP session.autostart is enabled.
 Ensure this setting is disabled.

 The most important settings for installation are script.url and the database settings. script.url should be pointed to the full, public URL for Booked including /Web.
 Ensure these are correct before continuing with the installation.
 To configure the application, open /config/config.php and update any settings accordingly.
-Note: If you try to load the application at this time (eg. https://yourhostname/booked/Web/), you will probably get a white page.
-This is because there is no backend database configured yet
+Note: If you try to load the application at this time, you will probably get a blank page.
+This is because there is no database configured yet.

 Creating the MySQL Database and User

-You must create a database and user with the same name, credentials and other database settings that you just set in config.php.
+The database must be configured with the same name, credentials and other database settings that were set in config.php.
 The database user must have SELECT, CREATE, UPDATE, INSERT and DELETE privileges.
 Steps using MySQL command line Connect to MySQL using root credentials then run the following commands.
 Make sure the database name, user name, and password all match your config.php.

 - Select the MySQL Databases tool

 - Add a new user with username and password of your choice.
 This will be the database user and database password that you just set in your Booked config file.
 Please be aware that some hosts will prefix your database user name.